bresheske/architecture-checklist/architectural-discussion.md

   - If a feature requires significant refactoring, significant refactoring of the tests would be required as well.

  ### **Requirement 1: A development engineer reaches full confidence before any new code leaves their isolated environment.**
+One thing I have learned over the course of my career, is that developers _hate_ repetition and not-automative efforts.
+Meaning, if an architect said each developer was in charge of quality testing before it left their hands, you can gaurentee the developer will have automated the tested effort.
+Furthermore these tests would be added to a suite of self-contained, consistent test cases.

+Using a suite of test cases also transforms a development workflow.
+Traditionally, developers would make a change, run everything locally, and click around to make sure it works.
+Now, with a large set of unit and integration tests, developers follow these steps:
+1. Developer reads and understands story/feature.
+1. Developer writes some unit and integration tests.
+1. Developer watches the test fail.
+1. Developer develops the feature, and slowly starts to watch their tests pass.
+1. Rinse and repeat until the whole feature is complete.

+This is also considered _test driven development_, which is not required for the developer gaining full confidence in the quality of code before handing it off, but it sure helps build up a great, reuseable suite a test that the next individual is going to use as well.

+**Suggestion:** From ground zero, unit and integration tests must be prioritized and are a must-have for any feature before it goes into production.